ChrstphrHll/npc_gen/students/Leah Faelar.md

 # Leah Faelar
 ---
 ### Description
-- Human Bard from Beleriand
+- Human Bard from Kordinia
 - 1st year Exploration student in Treskal
-- long curly auburn hair that's put up, Green eyes, and Light Tan skin
+- shoulder length curly red hair that's messy, Green eyes, and Light Tan skin
 - Is Intense and Assertive, and has Justice as their ideal

 ### Organizations